Tenement

 A tenement is a type of building shared by multiple dwellings, typically with flats or apartments on each floor and with shared entrance stairway access.
+Tenements are common in cities throughout Europe and North and South America, albeit called different names (e.g. conventillos in Spanish, Mietskaserne in German, vuokrakasarmi in Finnish, hyreskasern in Swedish or kamienica in Polish).

+From medieval times, fixed property and land in Scotland was held under feudal tenement law as a fee rather than being owned, and under Scots law dwellings could be held individually in a multi-storey building, known as a tenement.
+In England, the expression "tenement house" was used to designate a building subdivided to provide cheap rental accommodation, which was initially a subdivision of a large house.
+Beginning in the 1850s, purpose-built tenements of up to six stories held several households on each floor.
+Various names were introduced for better dwellings, and eventually modern apartments predominated in North American urban living.

-They are common on the British Isles, particularly in Scotland.
-In the medieval Old Town, in Edinburgh, tenements were developed with each apartment treated as a separate house, built on top of each other (such as Gladstone's Land).
+In the medieval Old Town, in Edinburgh, Scotland, tenements were developed with each apartment treated as a separate house, built on top of each other (such as Gladstone's Land).
 Over hundreds of years, custom grew to become law concerning maintenance and repairs, as first formally discussed in Stair's 1681 writings on Scots property law.
 In Scotland, these are now governed by the Tenements Act, which replaced the old Law of the Tenement and created a new system of common ownership and procedures concerning repairs and maintenance of tenements.
-Tenements with one or two room flats provided popular rented accommodation for workers, but in some inner-city areas, overcrowding and maintenance problems led to shanty towns, which have been cleared and redeveloped.
+Tenements with one- or two-room flats provided popular rented accommodation for workers, but in some inner-city areas, overcrowding and maintenance problems led to shanty towns, which have been cleared and redeveloped.
 In more affluent areas, tenement flats form spacious privately owned houses, some with up to six bedrooms, which continue to be desirable properties.

 In the United States, the term tenement initially meant a large building with multiple small spaces to rent.
 As cities grew in the nineteenth century, there was increasing separation between rich and poor.
 With rapid urban growth and immigration, overcrowded houses with poor sanitation gave tenements a reputation as shanty towns.

-The expression "tenement house" was used to designate a building subdivided to provide cheap rental accommodation, which was initially a subdivision of a large house.
-Beginning in the 1850s, purpose-built tenements of up to six stories held several households on each floor.
-Various names were introduced for better dwellings, and eventually modern apartments predominated in American urban living.

-In parts of England, especially Devon and Cornwall, the word refers to an outshot, or additional projecting part at the back of a terraced house, normally with its own roof.
+In parts of England, especially Devon and Cornwall, the word tenement refers to an outshot, or additional projecting part at the back of a terraced house, normally with its roof.